tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 </div>

-(You could also imagine converting the xml structure to some richer tree structure in R, but I didn't take the time to do so.)
+(You could imagine converting the XML structure to a tree data structure in R to get even more informative comparisons, but I didn't take the time to do so.)

-This method has existed for some time, but waldo 0.3.0 generalised it so as well as returning the modifying object, it also returns a modifed "path" that describes how the object has been transformed:
+[`compare_proxy()`](https://waldo.r-lib.org/reference/compare_proxy.html) has existed for some time, but waldo 0.3.0 generalised it so as well as returning the modifying object, it also returns a modified "path" that describes how the object has been transformed:

 <div class="highlight">